jackyzha0/quartz/content/notes/07-location-sensors.md

 		- Notification possible to avoid polling
 	- Bidirectional communication
 		- Not primarily focus, mostly for setting parameters
+> [!INFO] beacons send out theur UUID periodically, does not use much battery, low bandwith
+> sensors send out some data with the UUID

 - Location and Proximity Sensing using Bluetooth LE
 	- One beacon (e.g. per room)